Back to Pond

 - Place fertilizer tabs near the bottom of the pot.

-enough rhisome (2-4") and roots to anchor itself in its new
+leaving enough rhisome (2-4") and roots to anchor itself

-the soil, with the crown pointing upward towards the
+below the soil, with the crown pointing upward towards the

 sure the crown is well above soil and pea gravel.

-regularly throughout the growing season for good
+lilies regularly throughout the growing season for good

 AND SUBMERGED PLANTS

 plants have a wide variety of growth habits - some grow from